Designed by Mike Taylor, beginning Tuesday 24th August 1999

 Yes!
 It's true!
 He's written an ETA interpreter for the Palm Pilot!
 Not only that, but an ETA-to-C translator, also for the Palm (since the interpreted version takes about two hours to run the ``99 Bottles of Beer on the Wall'' program!)

-Paul Roberts <firstname.lastname@example.org> has written saluton.eta, an Esperanto version of the classic ``Hello, world!'' program - you can see it on the computers page oif his web site.
+Paul Roberts <firstname.lastname@example.org> wrote saluton.eta, an Esperanto version of the classic ``Hello, world!'' program - you can see it on the Wayback Machine archive of the computers page of his web site (which went away in 2003).
 The program text constitues a prose poem for which he's kindly provided the following translation:

 Naked fear would cough dryness